tsatria03/CookyCraze/docks/readme.txt

 Location: data/config/events/flipper.event

 Defines events triggered by the cooky flipper minigame.
-Uses the same format as baker.event except there is no baking_type field since flipper events are always shown as dialogs.
+Uses the same format as baker.event, except there is no baking_type field since flipper events are always shown as dialogs.

 Format: event_name:sound:polarity:target:min_amount:max_amount:use_percent:chance:description